-My oldest son is living in Vancouver, BC while studying 3D animation and computer modeling.
-Bret is a talented artist with a degree in Fine Arts and Graphic Design.
-But like many young artists, Bret has a passion for Fine Art as well as technology.
+The importance of being an artist was on my mind when my oldest son was studying 3D animation, and computer modeling.
+My son is a talented artist with a degree in Fine Arts and Graphic Design, but like many young artists he has a passion for fine art as well as technology.

-This got me thinking about the subject of the possible irrelevance of Art in the world during this computer driven day and age.
-On a number of occasions, I have heard people speak of this…are we as artists a dying breed?
-Will we as ‘Fine Artists’ go the way of the dinosaur?
+This got me pondering being an artist, and the possible irrelevance of Art in a modern world which is computer driven.
+On a number of occasions, I have heard people ask, are we as artists a dying breed?
+Will fine artists go the way of the dinosaur?

 Personally, I think NOT!

 Artists truly are the movers and shakers of the world.
 The ages demonstrate that artists have been at the forefront of every epic era.
 Oscar Wilde’s famous quote, “Life imitates art far more than art imitates life”, illustrates this.

 Art has been said to be ‘an expression of both hope and despair’, which embodies all facets of the human condition.
 The awe inspiring cathedrals of Europe rose from the ashes of plague, cruelty and despair.
 After which, the forward thinking artists of the Renaissance era emerged in times of religious persecution and political chaos…

 I believe, the worse things get – the more indispensable Art becomes.
 As our American economy sags and democracy weakens amid the smothering of our beloved earth, Art will find fertile ground and bloom.

 Art in all its forms, is the universal language.
 It is the great equalizer and thinking agent.
 Art reaches across borders and connects the world.
 Great Art stirs the imagination, causing us to pause, think and reflect.
 Art allows our minds to escape into childlike wonder.
 Paintings are windows to the imagination.